PraneethReddy1601/PraneethReddy1601/README.md

 - **Unsupervised Learning**: Techniques such as clustering and dimensionality reduction.

 ### Visualization and Reporting
-- **Power BI Desktop** : Basic knowledge of creating reports and visualizations.
+- **Power BI Desktop** : Basic knowledge of creating Dashboards and visualizations.

 ## 📚 Currently Learning